Dear Moderators and Senior Members,

 CHR

 We have to look at the interactions from the point of view of a novice, as well as an experienced professional.
 An HR professional who has just joined a job or a professional who has some HR issues, when they come in, they have to be given a conducive environment to help them open up.
 This currently happens because many of our senior members are very open, welcoming, and approachable.
-One of our core goals is to nurture professionals and professionalism - this includes the novices.
+One of our core goals is to nurture professionals and professionalism—this includes the novices.

-The issue of repeat posting: this is a problem we face because the demographic we serve is not very conversant with how to use a website like this.
+The issue of repeat posting is a problem we face because the demographic we serve is not very conversant with how to use a website like this.
 Thus, you should first search for any material already available.
 The issue of old members repeatedly getting exposed to the same types of questions is a serious matter, and we have been trying to control the homepage/recent page behavior to make sure those areas are free of repetitions.

-We need to remain open and approachable - that is one of our core values and a primary reason why so many people make this place their home.
-In their welcome email, they are assured by us that they will not be ridiculed or talked down upon - even if they post something repeated by mistake.
+We need to remain open and approachable—that is one of our core values and a primary reason why so many people make this place their home.
+In their welcome email, they are assured by us that they will not be ridiculed or talked down upon—even if they post something repeated by mistake.
 People need that assurance to make this place their own.

-We will be including a way for users to share outside content in a "newsroom" area - this will allow the community to get exposed to a lot of fresh material on a daily basis.
+We will be including a way for users to share outside content in a "newsroom" area—this will allow the community to get exposed to a lot of fresh material on a daily basis.
 This will be deployed in a couple of weeks.

-There are two ways of running a community - one where everything is moderated, and two where almost nothing is.
-We run the second kind (minimal moderation) - this allows us to keep costs low, allows for diversity to prosper, and often brings forth interesting discussions you can't find elsewhere.
-While we are trying to make the experience better for our old members who want to be exposed only to the best material and discussions - there is an inherent value this chaos brings which cannot be replicated by pressing rules.
+There are two ways of running a community—one where everything is moderated, and two where almost nothing is.
+We run the second kind (minimal moderation)—this allows us to keep costs low, allows for diversity to prosper, and often brings forth interesting discussions you can't find elsewhere.
+While we are trying to make the experience better for our old members who want to be exposed only to the best material and discussions, there is an inherent value this chaos brings which cannot be replicated by pressing rules.
 We will continue to work on the filters to the homepage/recent page so only the best material surfaces there.

 It's important to follow the senior members as "recommendations" of threads are an important tool with which you can identify interesting discussions.

-The top discussions are listed here: CiteHR - Top HR Discussions This Month and I do find that there are some great discussions going on at present.
+The top discussions are listed here: CiteHR - Top HR Discussions This Month, and I do find that there are some great discussions going on at present.
 There are limits to how interesting management discussions can be, but I assure you that we have some of the best material existing in today's world.
 Again, I request senior members to try to start new discussions that may add value for everyone.

 We will continue to work towards improving the experience for our members.